edsu/teju-instagram/README.md

 # Teju Cole Instagram Analysis

-This is a small data curation work to collect information about Teju Cole's public posts on Instagram and make them available as a CSV that can be loaded into a spreadsheet for analysis.
+This is a small bit of data curation work to collect information about Teju Cole's public posts on Instagram and make them available as a CSV that can be loaded into a spreadsheet for analysis.

 ## Analysis